mtrimpe/authzen/api/authorization-api-1_0.md

 : REQUIRED.
 A `string` value containing the unique identifier of the Resource, scoped to the `type`.

 `properties`:
 : OPTIONAL.
-A JSON object which can be used to express additional attributes of a Resource.
+An object which can be used to express additional attributes of a Resource.

 ### Resource Properties {#resource-properties}